MindNode Triad

 Step-by-step guide

 We'll start simple.
 You'll learn how to capture your thoughts by writing them down and connecting them.
-Next, we'll dive into features that will help you structure and re-organize them so that you can gain even more clarity.
-And last but not least, we'll talk about advanced features like optimizing your workflow, using gestures, and more.
+Afterward, we'll dive into features that will help you structure and re-organize them so that you can gain even more clarity.
+Last but not least, we'll talk about advanced features like optimizing your workflow, using gestures, and more.

-You can follow the instructions on your Mac, iPhone, or iPad.
-MindNode works similarly on all devices, and if not — we'll point it out.
+You can follow the instructions on your Mac, iPhone, iPad, or Vision Pro.
+MindNode Next works similarly on all devices, and if not — we'll point it out.

 An illustration of a person's feet and legs walking up an outline as if the different nodes were steps on a stair.